fami-sura/EcoPulse/docs/fiscal-sponsorship/global-impact-application-draft.md

 We operate a mobile-first platform where residents submit waste/drainage/flooding issues with photos + geolocation.
 Community verification increases accuracy and accountability.
 Verified issues are routed to responders/partners, and resolution status is tracked with transparent reporting.
 We also deliver lightweight community education prompts to reduce recurrence and support sustainability.

+We are planning a 12-month program with an initial 90-day pilot phase focused on validating adoption, verification quality, and response coordination.

 ## 8) How did you hear about Global Impact Ventures?

 Internet search